fundu-rs/fundu/fundu-systemd/README.md

 that.
 If you don't like the maximum duration of `systemd` it's still possible via `parse_with_max` and `parse_nanos_with_max` to adjust this limit to a duration ranging from `Duration::ZERO` to `Duration::MAX`.
-- The special value `"infinity"` evaluates to the maximum systemd duration.
+- The special value `"infinity"` evaluates to the maximum duration.
 Note the maximum duration depends on whether parsing with nano seconds or without.
+If the maximum duration is manually set to a different value then it evaluates to that maximum duration.
 - parsed durations larger than the maximum duration (like `"100000000000000years"`) saturate at the maximum duration
 - Negative durations are not allowed, also no intermediate negative durations like in `"5day -1ms"`